raspberrypilearning/comic-character/en/step_8.md

 title: How do arrays work? and what is index
 ---

-An array is a special type of storage in memory that allows you to store and organise multiple values in a single variable.
+An array is a special type of storage in memory that allows you to hold and organise multiple values in a single variable.
 Unlike regular variables that hold only one value, an array can hold multiple values, and these values can be of different types.

 Arrays are created using square brackets [] and can contain various types of data, such as numbers, strings, objects, or even other arrays.